alexander-hergert/space-tourism-website/README.md

 - Add components and create basic structure of App.
 - Reorganize Routes and link Innerpages.
 Create basic Navbars to navigate.
 - Fetch data and add dynamic text into the elements.
 Add backgrounds.
 Link Inner pages.
+- Render all pages by using the fetched data and make the first item always be selected when nothing else is chosen.

 ### Built with

 - [React](https://reactjs.org/) - JS library